robert-chiniquy/kami.github.com/_source/_posts/2013-06-09-time-for-new-challenges.md

 but nothing on which I would focus full-time I would personally call a "real startup".

-At Cloudkick, I experienced first hand what it was like working a small and tightly connected team, building a product which makes life easier for customers.
+At Cloudkick, I experienced first hand what it was like working with a small and tightly connected team, building a product which makes life easier for customers.
 The experience just made me want to do it even more.

 ### Why my own startup?